-Ok, I know this dry through the night potty training post falls under potty training tips, but I don’t really have many tips, just four, and they’re just what we’ve found, not trailed and tested by the hundreds!
-It’s been a few weeks since Toddler H has been potty trained and wearing dry pants all day every day.
-We were insisting on Minnie or princess pants (Huggies pull ups) at night, however, since wearing pants all day Toddler H only woke with a wet pull up once.
+Ok, I know this dry through the night potty training post falls under potty training tips, but I don’t really have many tips, just four tips for being dry through the night.
+They are based on our experiences, not tested by the hundreds of people!
+It’s been a few weeks since Toddler H has been potty trained during the day and wearing dry pants all day every day.
+We were insisting on toilet training pants – either Minnie or princess pants (Huggies pull ups)- at night, however, since wearing pants all day Toddler H only woke with a wet pull up once.
 She wakes up every morning has a drink, maybe even gets up and we start getting breakfast, but whenever she’s ready she says “I need a wee-wee” and usually just goes and does it on the potty.

-So, she’s been dry through the night for a week or two and we knew we didn’t want to miss this window, for her to start wetting her pull ups or anything.
-We knew we had to brave the pants at night asap.
+So, she’s been dry through the night for a week or two and we knew we didn’t want to miss this window, and for her to start wetting her pull ups or anything.
+She is dry through the night so we knew we had to brave wearing normal pants at night asap.

 So a few nights ago we didn’t have any pull ups left, only nappies… and so we went for it.
 So now I can officially say H is dry through the night!